wtfleming/wtfleming.github.io/_posts/2019-04-21-keras-mnist.markdown

 ---

-In this post we'll use Keras and implement the Hello, World of machine learning, classify a number in an image from the [MNIST](http://yann.lecun.com/exdb/mnist/index.html) database of handwritten digits, and we will achieve ~99% classification accuracy using a [convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network).
+In this post we'll use Keras to build the hello world of machine learning, classify a number in an image from the [MNIST](http://yann.lecun.com/exdb/mnist/index.html) database of handwritten digits, and achieve ~99% classification accuracy using a [convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network).

 Much of this is inspired by the book [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python) by François Chollet.
 I highly recommend reading the book if you would like to dig deeper or learn more.